The Coorong Tatiara Local Action Plan is currently delivering a suite of projects in the area of Sandy Soils and Soil Innovation.

-These projects are supported by the Australian Government’s Region Land Partnerships initiative of the National Landcare Program, South East Natural Resources Management Board levy funding, & SA Murray Darling Basin Natural Management Board.
+These projects are supported by the Australian Government’s Region Land Partnerships initiative of the National Landcare Program, Landscapes SA Limestone Coast, Landscapes SA Murraylands and Riverland, and Meat and Livestock Australia.

 Improving soil health across our landscape will result in a number of benefits including;

 - Increased livestock feed production

 - Improving the ability to capture rainfall where it falls

 - Reduced recharge to groundwater, delivering dryland salinity benefits

 - Understanding & improvements in; groundcover, soil pH, carbon, structure, water holding capacity

 Identifying & treating soil constraints to maximise plant access to all of the available moisture & nutrients in the soil profile is the key to unlocking these benefits.